brown butter peach crumb cake

-Sweet peach slices nestled beneath a lid of brown butter crumb topping take the starring role in this peach crumb cake.
-Inspired by my cherry crumb cake, this late summer variation is the kind of effortless dessert made for hot August days.
+Sweet peach slices nestled beneath a golden lid of crumb topping take the starring role in this brown butter peach crumb cake.
+Inspired by my cherry crumb cake, this late summer variation is the kind of effortless dessert made for warm August days.

-With a plush layer of buttermilk cake topped with juicy fresh peaches and all the brown butter-cinnamon crumbs, this is the cake you need to make the most of peach season.
+With a plush layer of buttermilk cake topped with juicy fresh peaches and all the brown butter-cinnamon crumbs, this is the cake you need to make the most of peach season!
+Finished with a drizzle of cream cheese glaze, you’ll love this brown butter peach crumb cake for dessert or weekend brunch.

 - 2/3 cup flour